FSipiano/newbieDictionary/README.md

 **Boilerplate** (code) - The standard code you need to put into your code in order for it to run.
 An example is frameworks.
 Let’s take Bootstrap as an example.
 To use it, you need to copy and paste in a bunch of code that you get from the official website in order for you to be able to use it.
 Like a template.

+**PR** - stands for 'pull request'.
+Means that you are requesting that the changes or edits you have made be reviewed and eventually merged (in **git**)

+**PR** - also a marketing term meaning 'Press release'.
+Means anything going out to be published into the wide world for others to see.
+You could create a PR for a PR I suppose...

 **Terminal** or **CLI** - The place where you type commands directly to the computer.
 You don’t need this at the beginning, but at least you know what it is....
 It looks like a small word document but is black and makes you feel like a hacker.
 Some people get really excited about it.
 CLI stands for ‘Command Line Interface’.